 Yes.
-Study after study after study after study reveals the astonishing extent to which we subsidize big business.
+Study after study after study reveals the astonishing extent to which we subsidize big business.
 While the details differ each year, a recent study concludes: “Over the past 15 years, the federal government has provided $68 billion in grants and special tax credits to business, with two-thirds of the total going to large corporations.”

 I don’t understand.
 Why?

 In theory, these incentives encourage corporations to keep their businesses in the U.S. and provide jobs to American workers.
 “Economic development incentives” is a more neutral term for this policy.

 Not really.
 According to a Harvard Business Review study, large corporations are not using the extra money to invest in American jobs.
 As the author details, after WWII, businesses retained-and-reinvested profits to give workers higher incomes and greater job security.
 But, in the late 1970s, businesses changed to a model of downsize-and-distribute to reduce costs and distributing profits to financial interests, particularly shareholders.
 Essentially, businesses use any free cash to pay CEOs million-dollar salaries and to inflate their own stock prices instead of creating jobs or giving their employees raises.

 A recent study by the W.E.
 Upjohn Institute for Employment Research found that giving taxpayer money to corporations to increase jobs actually has the opposite effect.
 The study found that “establishments that received an incentive experienced employment growth that was 3.7 percent slower than non-incentivized establishments.”

 How does Bernie plan on taking on these corporations?